-Hotel Workouts - Portable Fitness Training In
+Hotel Workouts - Portable Fitness Training in Your Room

 preparing for the British Columbia Championships in 2003, I found

 myself in the largest blackout in Canadian and American history.